 All these major plusses explain why home values have risen across the board on a statewide basis and landlords can lease their rental units out in under two weeks on average.
 Still, Georgia is a big state, and there are a number of local markets with fluctuating behaviors to consider as potential locations for your next investment project.
 Here is a closer look at some promising markets for investment properties to help kick off your search.

-Marietta is an Atlanta suburb that has a population of around 70,000.
-Positioned just to the northwest of Atlanta proper, Marietta is a historic community with loads of charm that has something to offer everyone.
+Marietta is another Atlanta suburb, with a population of around 70,000 Positioned just to the northwest of Atlanta proper, Marietta is a historic community with loads of charm that has something to offer everyone.
 From the cultural attractions like the Black Heritage Walking tour to the nearby SunTrust Park, it’s easy to understand why home values have jumped 7.1% in the last year alone.
-Landlords report that they receive more than 30 leads per listing, and the typical rental unit only sits vacant for under two weeks before being filled—meaning real estate investors can expect their properties to rent fast at a premium price point to optimize returns.
+Landlords report that they receive more than 30 leads per listing, and the typical rental unit only sits vacant for under two weeks before being filled meaning real estate investors can expect their properties to rent fast at a premium price point to optimize returns.

 If you are looking to get funding for a rental loan in Georgia, let Express Capital Financing help you with the capital you need to close on your next real estate investment!
 We fund loans in Georgia frequently and understand the ins and outs of the market.
 Apply today to get started!

 What factors should I consider before obtaining financing?

 - Determine Your Budget: Calculate how much you can afford to invest in a rental property, including the down payment, monthly mortgage payments, and other expenses.

 - Check Your Credit: Review your credit score and credit history.
 Meeting a minimum credit score or having a strong credit history will help you qualify for better loan terms.

 - Prequalify: Contact multiple lenders to prequalify for a rental property loan.
 This will give you an idea of the loan amount you can secure and the terms available to you.